 The component scores are displayed as circles and the variables loadings and displayed from the origin with variable labels.
 The Biplot clearly shows us that the first component has positive loadings for all the six variables (.i.e., general agricultural output interpretations).
 Second, component has positive loadings for interest rate and negative loadings for REXPA, DDEBT, NOR, AOUT, and RGDP.
 If REXPA does well relative to DDEBT, NOR, AOUT and RGDP, the second specific component will be positive, and vice versa.
-See table 4 below
+See diagram 1 below

-Table 4.4: Orthonormal Loadings Biplot
+Diagram 1: Orthonormal Loadings Biplot